 Negative WC breakdown as of December 31, 2017

 * Restricted cash are funds which correspond to prepaid service vouchers under special regulations.
 They are excluded when calculating the net debt.

-Breakdown of the financial investments as of December 31, 2016
+Breakdown of the invested funds as of December 31, 2017

 Note: The remuneration from the investments is recorded as financial revenue.